Phil Driscoll: 2000s

 In the early 2000s, Driscoll began a new music and ministry television show, The Phil Driscoll Connection.
-His early 2000s albums included Spirit of America (2000), One Nation Under God (2003), Classic Hymns (2004), and Drops of Praise (2006).
-In 2006 he also released Vintage, which included Driscoll's versions of over a dozen classic mainstream singles such as "The Power of Love", "Old Time Rock and Roll", "The Dock of the Bay", "Lean on Me", "Stand by Me", "When a Man Loves a Woman", and "Try a Little Tenderness".
+His early 2000s releases included renovated patriotic albums One Nation Under God (2003) / Spirit of America (2005), "Under Big Top" (2005) and Drops of Praise (2006).
+In 2004 he also released Vintage, which included Driscoll's versions of over a dozen classic mainstream singles such as "The Power of Love", "Old Time Rock and Roll", "The Dock of the Bay", "Lean on Me", "Stand by Me", "When a Man Loves a Woman", and "Try a Little Tenderness".

 In 2008, Driscoll released the album Songs in the Key of Worship, which includes his vocal and trumpet performance of the classic hymn "I Surrender All", accompanied by guitar.
 He also released the album Here and Now in 2008.
 Driscoll continues to perform, minister, and work in a variety of media and locations, including completing his film.
 In December 2009, he performed in Lagos, Nigeria in a 12-hour night of music and worship, with an audience of over 500,000.
 In addition to his autobiographical film, Driscoll is also completing a music feature film, Symphony of the Universe.